thebaysix/elmstash/DEMO_README.md

 # 🔍 Elmstash Demo UI

-An interactive Streamlit dashboard showcasing the **Clean Separation Architecture** that separates observation (what happened) from evaluation (how good was it).
+An interactive Streamlit dashboard showcasing the Elmstash suite that separates observation (what happened) from evaluation (how good was it).

 ## 🚀 Quick Start